 There's no better way to learn about the University of Arkansas than to visit our campus.
 We want to make your campus visit a perfect fit for you, so please register in advance, and we will make all the necessary arrangements, connecting you with the right people and the right information.
-In preparation for your visit you can look up lodging options in the area, and explore a map of campus.

 Schedule may vary depending on resource availability.